ebof1223/Topsters/README.md

   # Features
   * Create and arrange your own personal collection of favorite albums.
   * Save your topsters for future reference.
-  * When viewed, all topsters showcase the full tracklist from any given album.
+  * Topsters showcase full tracklisting of any given album.
   * View past top albums by relevant music critics and institutions.
   * Bookmark topsters and rearrange their order, setting a priority to a topsters for future listening.
   * Verification systems, such as a character limit on topsters titles, duplicate titles, and snack bar errors when adding duplicate albums.